NBKRedSpy/QM_DontUnloadVestSlots/README.md

 ![thumbnail icon](media/thumbnail.png)

+# Important
+This version of the mod is only for the opt in beta version of the game!

+# Docs

 On the after raid screen, prevents the vest quick slots at the bottom of the screen from being unloaded.

+Click the unload button while holding shift to use the normal unload which unloads the vest slots.

 # Support
 If you enjoy my mods and want to buy me a coffee, check out my [Ko-Fi](https://ko-fi.com/nbkredspy71915) page.